ietf-wg-webtrans/webtrans-wg-materials/charter.md

 extensions and the needs of the W3C WebTransport API.

 The group will also coordinate with other working groups within the IETF (e.g. QUIC, HTTPBIS) as appropriate.
+In particular, any changes to QUIC or HTTP shall be discussed in their respective working groups.

 ### Goals and Milestones